 The flowering plants are incredibly able to attract numerous butterflies and hummingbirds due to their radiant appearance.
 Besides, they are fine with the scorching summer temperature.

 The blossoms which have bright petals varying from yellow, red, to pink and glossy dark foliage are apt for the mainstays of your lovely garden.
 With a height of 6 to 15 feet, the rose-like shrub is usually used for hedges, border, or even bonsai plant.

 If you are hunting for a flowering plant that has a long blooming season, the blanket flower or Gaillardua x grandiflora would be the right pick.
-The flower has a number of similarities with the daisy and comes with different shades such as pink, yellow, orange, and red.
+This flower has a number of similarities with the daisy and comes with different shades such as pink, yellow, orange, and red.
 It’s no wonder; you will see numerous captivating butterflies sucking the nectar.

 Tulip is one of the most familiar flowers in the world that is always associated with the Netherlands – in a matter of fact; it originates from Turkey and Iran.
-Regardless the color and size, its existence always makes everyone fall in love – the blossom with ordinary look is handy to create serene atmosphere and real coziness outdoors or indoors.
+Regardless the color and size, its existence always makes everyone fall in love.
+The blossom with ordinary look is handy to create serene atmosphere and real coziness outdoors or indoors.

 It can thrive in varied zones and grow up from 8 inches to 8 feet.
 The adorable perennial has lance-shaped leaves and is able to produce different kinds of shades of pink, white, red, and blue.

 Lotus flower originating from Southern Asia and Australia has a lot of symbols such as beauty, purity, richness, serenity, elegance, wealth, and fertility.
 The aquatic perennial which is mostly used for religious and spiritual purposes in Buddhism, varies in colors (the pink and white are more popular than the rests).

 The perennial herb can be grown along with two patterns – the monopodial and sympodial.
 To cultivate it, you need to know what type of media suitable.
 Thus, we recommend you to apply the mixture of fir bark, peat moss, cork, rocks, and charcoal.

 What makes Hydrangea’s charm is so enticing is its enormous flower heads that vary in colors such as bright pink, violet, lavender, and pure white.
 Some like mophead and lace cap are interestingly able to change the color due to the level of soils’ acidity (Ph).

-Pink Flowers | Protea Flower
+12. Protea Flower

 Protea belonging to the family of Proteaceae has captured the botanists’ attention since the 17th century.
 The woody shrub originating from South Africa and Australia uniquely has some flower heads surrounded by immense splashy bracts, thick stems, and glossy foliage with dark green color.
 The interesting fact about the plants is they can produce 6 to 10 flower heads within one season.

 Carnations coming with a scientific name called Dianthus would be your one of the most cherished flowers.
 Their colors vary from pink, dark red, green, and white, to purple.
 Best known as the flower of God, it has 5 beautiful petals and grows up to 8.5 cm in diameter.

 If you are about to make your living fence enticing, growing the hibiscus would be something great.
 Belonging to the genus of Malvaceae, the shrub can be grown in a temperate area with enough sun (between tropical and subtropical regions).

-Pink Perennial | Phlox Flower
+15. Phlox Flower

 Unfortunately, the plants can’t be grown in the tropical area – mostly found in cold habitats from open prairie and woodland to alpine tundra.
-Besides, they are also the main food source for rabbits, deer, and larvae
+Besides, they are also the main food source for rabbits, deer, and larvae.

 Geranium flowers famously known as Pelargonium x hortorum in the scientific field are not only for the garden’s bedding plants, but they are nothing yet excellent for the indoor space’s decoration, as well as the patio’s embellishment.

-Pink Flowers | Bleeding Heart
+17. Bleeding Heart

 Bleeding Heart flowers usually recognized as Lamprocapnos spectabilis is often found in northern China, Korea, Japan, and Siberia.
 The heart-shaped red flowers basically have some petals with two colors – the fuchsia-pink outer petals and white and bright white inner ones.

 Hollyhock flowers might draw the people’s attention as the fluffy heads bursting with dark to bright pink always stun among other perennials in the backyard.
 The elegantly shaped petals with medium size are fabulously nestled in the small tree trunk – these are the major reasons why most out of the gardeners are crazily devote their time to them.
 The round disk carrying seeds is produced at the end of their life cycle.

 Dahlia is a type of herbaceous and bushy perennial plant having close relations to zinnia, sunflower, and chrysanthemum.
 There are plenty of variations like size and color.
 The gorgeous flowering plants mostly have tuberous roots and herbaceous stems.

 Belonging to the group of Asteraceae, the exotic blossom comprises of several florets.
 In the field of philosophy, the Dahlia embodies instability as well as dignity.

 20. Ceiba Flower

 Another pink attraction on your backyard garden must be the Ceiba flower.
 The blossoms are actually produced from a large tropical tree that is mostly found in Central America, Mexico, and South America – even it can reach up to 50 meters high.

 Poppies are short-lived perennial and herbaceous plants that can grow up to 4 feet.
 The flowers can contain 4 to 6 thin lovely petals crumpled in the buds and varying in color from pink, red, to yellow.

 Columbine flowers are categorized as the member of the buttercup family.
 The herbaceous perennial plants come in different types of colors such as pink, blue, yellow, purple, and red.
 Additionally, the airy blossoms have engaging foliage.

 Gerbera that belongs to the genus of Asteraceae is originally from Africa, South America, and Africa.
 It features an immense capitulum and two-lipped ray florets having different types of colors such as pink, white, orange, yellow, and red.

 Grevillea flower is one of the evergreen flowering plants that originate from the Oceania territories such as Australia, New Caledonia, and New Guinea.
 It has several common names such as spider flower, toothbrush plant, and silky road.

 The pink flower perennials will obviously make your garden at the backyard more vivid and multicolored.
 You just need a right strategy to arrange those blush perennials so that your piece of tropical paradise can’t be overlooked. #HappyGardening